"Hungry man, reach for the book: it is a weapon. "

 London: Faber and Faber, 1937.
 FIRST EDITION.
 Octavo (21 x 14cm), pp.331; [1].
 Publisher's grey cloth, gilt titles on red square to spine, pictorial dust-jacket.
 With twenty-eight half tone illustrations and two folding maps.
 Neat ownership to fly-leaf, some light spotting to preliminaries and to the folding maps at the.....
 More

 London: Methuen & Co.
 Ltd., 1926.
 [Children's classic] FIRST EDITION, first impression.
-Octavo (20 x 14cm), pp.xii; [4] 158 [2].
+Octavo (20 x 14cm), pp.xvi; 158 [2].
 Profusely illustrated in-text by Ernest Shepard.
 Publisher's green cloth with gilt titles to spine, and gilt decoration to upper.
-Top edge gilt; pictorial map endpapers.
-A moderately used copy with.....
+Top edge gilt, with pictorial map endpapers.
+Black ink ownership to first.....
 More